anakarpow/Locating-small-wastewater-systems-in-Austria/to_do.md

 ### To do's

-# resolution per KG and PG seems achieved
-# identifying non-nitrifying wwtps seeems achieved
-# start summarisiing and writing
+# questions for Gunter
+    > OWAV states 17500 small WWTPS direkteineitung.
+27540 if mech treatment is counted. what does this mean ?

+# goals for next draft
+    > finish
+        >methods check!
+        >fundamentals check!
+        >first part of results to do
+        >goals check!

-# then send to Gunter
+# before sending  to Gunter
+    > think and rewrite results and discussion
+    > draft the point analisys
+    > draft interpretation and conslusion
+    > read everything and schek for consistency in :
+        > vocabulary especially design size categories
+    > warnings about :
+        > graphs and plots only drafts.
+            >titles will be removed. grpahically optimized. legends checked and replaced.
+        >

+# QUESTION
+    > point analisys
+        >check data. especially primary after reg

 # WRITING

-    > introduction : add!
+    HIGH PRIORITY
+    > thoughly think on spatial analisys. what i want to show ? !!!!!!!!!!!!
-    > goals : add!
+    > goals : check and update if necessary
-    >fundamentals : start!
+    > results ad discussion
+        >revise with new graphs
+        >add comments on size
-    >methods :
+    > methods :
         >add approach ?
-        >evise data analisys
+        >revise data analisys?

+    LOW PRIORITY
+    > introduction : rewrite. read first!
     >interpretation :
         >add!!

-# write results
-    >add mean value in graphs
-    >add mean value popNoNitri in plot

-# write interpretation
-    >add some graphs as written
-    >consider further analisys carintia
+    > search for
+        > NGP Einzugsgebieten mit Nährstoff Problematik map
+        > small WWTPS are importnatn too. why?

 # CODING

-# techtype
-    >finish graphs

-# new points Gunter
+# insert connection rate in fed states distribution

-    > % of state by tech type
+# insert % in tech type bargraph
-    > does it make sense ??

 # add point coordinates study when available
     > how to visualize time series ?

 # apparently medium non nitrifying wwtps have been built after 1991
     > noe is checked
     > oebo WIS disapperad. wait and do the rest first

+# how many settlements smaller 2000PE rely only on small WWTPS?

+# identify lost desing sizes in spatial datset chapter

+# WRITING
+# CODING

+# examine settlements smanller than 2000PE

+# write results
+    >add mean value in graphs
+    >add mean value popNoNitri in plot

 # all graphs and plots
     > remove title

-# SECONDARY

-# integrate tech_type
-    > unify final geojson categories. how to ? columns ?
-    > check with original
-    > plot and analyse

 ### Status
 # 6 BL reached final phase